awesto/django-shop/docs/reference/docker.rst

 frontend.
 For example, this setup is used by the tutorial.

 The directive ``exec-pre-app`` performs a database migration whenever a new version of the built containers is started.
-This means that we can only perform forward migrations, which is the usually case anyway.
-In the rare occasion we have to perform a backward migration, we have to do that manually by entering into the running container.
+This means that we can only perform forward migrations, which is the usual case anyway.
+In the rare occasion, when we have to perform a backward migration, we have to do that manually by entering into the running container, using ``docker exec -ti containername /bin/bash``.

 The directives ``static-map`` point onto the folders containing the collected static- and media-files.
 These folders are referenced by the configuration directives ``STATIC_ROOT`` and